Pinpoint tests of microclimate control (cars from 08.2001)

 Go to K2

-K2: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE AIR RECIRCULATION DAMPER POSITIONING MOTOR AND THE EATC MODULE FOR AN OPEN
+K2: CHECKING THE ELECTRICAL CIRCUIT BETWEEN THE AIR RECIRCULATION FLAP POSITIONING MOTOR AND THE EATC MODULE FOR OPENING

 • Is the measured resistance less than 2 ohms in both cases?